flokk.

 Wisdom Path

 A short ten-minute walk from the Buddha brings you to this peaceful trail lined with 38 wooden columns inscribed with the Heart Sutra, arranged in a figure-eight pattern through open hillside.
-The wal
+The walk is flat and easy for all ages and gives the family a quiet moment away from the crowds at the main statue.

 nature_and_outdoors